 2. The Coney Island Polar Bear Club

 The afternoon of New Year’s Day, The Coney Island Polar Bear Club of New York leads swimmers into the Atlantic Ocean to enjoy the on-average 42.3° Fahrenheit water temperature.
 It’s free to participate, but a $40 donation is encouraged to benefit its partner, Alliance for Coney Island, in support of the New York Aquarium, Coney Island USA and neighborhood nonprofits.
 In 2017 2,500 revelers took to the waters on a brisk but sunny day, raising $86,000.
-In 2018 the group hopes the polar bear plunge will result in a charitable haul of $90,000.

 3. In Arizona, Bring a Pickax